 Lab environment.
-This lab has been tested on our pre-built Ubuntu 16.04 VM, which can be downloaded from the SEED website.
+This lab has been tested on our pre-built Ubuntu 20.04 VM, which can be downloaded from the SEED website.
+Since we use containers to set up the lab environment, this lab does not depend much on the SEED VM.
+You can do this lab using other VMs, physical machines, or VMs on the cloud.

-2 Lab Environment
+2 Lab Environment Setup